Information for Authors

 For a Viewpoint piece, we are flexible in relation to length, but our preference is for Viewpoints to be shorter than articles: we suggest 6,000 words (plus notes) as a rough guide.

-3) Style: at submission, we ask that authors ensure that their texts are double spaced and paginated, with footnotes (not endnotes) in arabic not roman numerals.
-The Past and Present style guidelines can be found here.
+4) Style: at submission, we ask that authors ensure that their texts are double spaced and paginated, with footnotes (not endnotes) in arabic not roman numerals.
+The Past and Present style guidelines can be found below.
 In the event of acceptance, we will ask authors to render articles according to the full style guide.